 After all, on TaskRabbit, moving jobs can pay anywhere between $50-$200 depending on the type of service.

-Extra Reading – Checkout our post on 9 apps like TaskRabbit to find even more money-making ideas!
+Extra Reading – Checkout our post on the best apps like TaskRabbit to find even more money-making ideas!

 GoShare is a delivery service app that pays you to move things no matter the size of your vehicle.

 This is a classic peer-to-peer delivery job that is great if you own a pickup truck or even larger vehicle, like a box truck.

 A pickup truck can help you earn more by moving bigger things like 1-2 big box items, small loads, special deliveries, and home improvement materials.

 You can earn between $46-$60/hr depending on the size of your pickup truck, which is insane.